MarcPhilippeJoly/MarcPhilippeJoly/README.md

 - 👋 Hi, I’m @MarcPhilippeJoly
-- 👀 I’m interested in computer science, mechanics, geometric algebra and learning processes.
+- 👀 I’m interested in computer science, mechanics, geometric algebra, analysis and automated learning.
 - 🌱 I’m currently learning how to not suck too much at JavaScript
 - 💞️ I’m looking to collaborate on making this world more efficient, fun and comfy.
 - ✨ I need help in order to build the prototype of an amazing wind-propeled vehicule like no other.